Customs and traditions of the Royal Navy: Uckers and Euchre

-Uckers is a two player board game similar to Ludo that is traditionally played in the Royal Navy.
+Uckers is a two or four player board game similar to Ludo that is traditionally played in the Royal Navy.
 It is fiercely competitive and rules differ between ships and stations (and between other services).

 Euchre, pronounced you-ker, is a card game also played on board ships, in naval establishments and also in pubs in Cornwall and Devon.
 It is similar to Trumps, and equally competitive.
-Euchre involves nominated partners, is played only with the nine card and higher, apart from the two of spades – called the "Benny" – (making 25 cards in all) and uses the eight and seven cards as a score board.
+Euchre involves nominated partners, is played with only the nine card and higher, apart from the two of spades – called the "Benny" – (making 25 cards in all) and uses the eight and seven cards as a score board.
 The winner is the first team to score 15.

 Songs and marches

 There are several songs that are commonly associated with the Royal Navy including "Heart of Oak" (the official quick march) and "Rule, Britannia!".